-Russia: The scandal Trump can't shake - BBC News
+Russia: The 'cloud' over the White House

-Russia: The scandal Trump can't shake
+Russia: The 'cloud' over the Trump White House

-Throughout the confusion of Donald Trump's campaign and the chaotic events of his early days in the White House, one controversy has clung to the Trump train like glue: Russia.
+Throughout the confusion of Donald Trump's campaign and the chaotic events of his early days in the White House, one controversy has clung to the Trump team like glue: Russia.

-The sudden departure of Michael Flynn from his role as national security adviser in February and the revelations of Attorney General Jeff Sessions's meetings with Russia's ambassador Sergei Kislyak are among a string of controversies tying the administration to apparent Russian interests.

-In March, then-FBI director James Comey also confirmed for the first time that the bureau was investigating potential links between Mr Trump's campaign aides and the Russian government as part of a broader probe into Moscow's alleged interference in the 2016 election.
+US intelligence agencies have concluded Moscow tried to sway the presidential election in favour of Mr Trump.

+It is alleged that Russian hackers stole information linked to the campaign of his rival Hillary Clinton and passed it to Wikileaks so it could be released to undermine her.

+Congressional committees were set up to investigate the matter and, in March, then-FBI director James Comey confirmed the bureau had its own inquiry.

-Mr Comey himself was sacked by President Trump on 9 May - in a move that shocked Washington, and raised suspicions that the dismissal may have been part of a cover up
+President Trump sacked Mr Comey on 9 May, citing his reason as "this Russia thing", in a move that shocked Washington and fuelled claims of a cover-up.

+However, it did not halt the investigation.
+On 18 May, the department of justice appointed ex-FBI director Robert Mueller as special counsel to look into the matter.

+Mr Mueller has not given any details of his investigation but US media have reported he is investigating Mr Trump for possible obstruction of justice, both in the firing of Mr Comey and whether Mr Trump tried to end an inquiry into sacked national security adviser Michael Flynn.

 Early warning signs